 Bruce has been involved in ensuring that rural health services provide high quality and professional services to rural people.
 He was the founding convener of the Rural Doctors’ Association of Queensland and Australia, founding Chair of the National Rural Health Alliance, Secretary of the Rural Working Party of the World Organisation of Family Doctors, (WONCA) and served as President of the Australian College of Rural and Remote Medicine.

-Prudence Ford is a member of the Health Consumers’ Council of WA and a community member of the Medical Board of Australia.
-Prudence was an inaugural member of the National Blood Authority, and was previously a member of the National Health and Medical Council, the Brightwater Care Group Board and the Western Australian Medical Board.
+Prudence Ford is a member of the Health Consumers’ Council of WA.
+She was an inaugural member of the Medical Board of Australia, and was previously a member of the National Blood Authority, the National Health and Medical Council, the Brightwater Care Group Board and the Western Australian Medical Board.

 Prudence has had 30 years’ experience in the public service at Commonwealth and state levels.
 She has held senior executive positions in the then Commonwealth Departments of Community Services and Health, Finance, and the Attorney General, and the Western Australian Departments of Health, and the Premier and Cabinet.